irfan-fadhlurrahman/accident-risk-scoring/README.md

 ## Objective
 The aim of this project is to predict the Accident Risk Index that is the average of casualties per postal code, based on location, time, and other conditions data.
+This is a regression task, which predicts the continuous value target.
+To evaluate the model performance, root mean squared error (RMSE) will be used.

 ## Benefit
 Being able to calculate the risk of accidents in each postal code region, the insurance company can reduce the losses due to the surging rise in insurance claims.